MithunWijayasiri/dayLink/README.md

 - **Easy Import/Export:** Backup or transfer your schedule with encrypted files.
 - **Simple & Fast:** No sign-up, no ads, no tracking—just a clean, focused experience.

+> [!WARNING]
-> **Warning:** This project is in early development.
+> This project is in early development.
 Features may change and bugs may exist.
 Use at your own risk!

----

 ## Tech Stack

 - **React** + **TypeScript** + **Vite**
 - Modern ESLint config for type safety and code quality

----

 ## Development